arnaudin/arnaudin.github.io/_projects/brightidea.md

       [Gartner describes idea management as](https://www.gartner.com/en/information-technology/glossary/idea-management): "a structured process of generating, capturing, discussing and improving, organizing, evaluating and prioritizing valuable insight or alternative thinking that would otherwise not have emerged through normal processes."
 While we had many of these workflows covered, a driving insight was that over the recent years, customers had grown from running *an* idea management program or two to running an interconnected system of programs & processes.

-      We started to see that in this new environment, operations needed to occur more frequently and at larger scales.
+      We observed that operations needed to occur more frequently in this new environment and at larger scales.
 New tools were needed to support innovation across organizations.
 We dug into our users' goals, broke the process down to first principles, evaluated our current offerings, revamped some areas, and built out new capabilities where needed--for example:

         - Move idea(s) between pipelines
         - Copy idea(s) between pipelines